cwoidyla/simple_programs/README.md

 # simple_programs

-Categorized simple programs for building complex software applications
+A catalogue of simple programs for building complex software applications.